This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Instead, just leave it for several hours to allow all the liquid to drip out.

-Pour into a gallon jug fitted with a fermentation lock.
+Pour into a gallon jug fitted with a fermentation lock or a carboy.
 Leave in a warm place until all fermentation has stopped.

 I like to wrap an old towel around the jug to keep the light out.